leebyron/til/README.md

 # today i learned

-A bunch of brief blurbs on miscellaneous matter; everyday things I learn and things I know but sometimes forget.
-I write these mostly for myself, they're not always definitive nor novel but hopefully helpful.
+A bunch of brief blurbs on miscellaneous matter; everyday things I learn, things I know but often forget, and anything else I care to write down.
+They're not always definitive nor novel but hopefully helpful or at least interesting.

-This collection began as a New Year's resolution for 2022 inspired by a [similar resource][jbranchaud/til] by Josh Branchaud from which this project gets its name and the fantastic [Learn in Public] essay by Shawn Wang.
+This collection began as a New Year's resolution inspired by a [similar resource][jbranchaud/til] by Josh Branchaud from which this project gets its name and the fantastic [Learn in Public] essay by Shawn Wang.

 [jbranchaud/til]: https://github.com/jbranchaud/til
 [learn in public]: https://www.swyx.io/learn-in-public/